 - Most significant landmark – The Lincoln Boyhood National Memorial

-- Best park – Indiana Dunes National Park
+- Park to visit – Indiana Dunes National Park

-- Best free activity – Snite Museum of Art
+- Free activity – Snite Museum of Art

-- Best activity for kids – Fort Wayne Children’s Zoo
+- Activity for kids – Fort Wayne Children’s Zoo

-- Best activity for adults – Indianapolis Motor Speedway
+- Activity for adults – Indianapolis Motor Speedway

-- Best food – Traditions Restaurant and Bar
+- Place to eat – Traditions Restaurant and Bar

-- Best all-around accommodation – The Alexander, a Dolce Hotel
+- Place to stay – The Alexander, a Dolce Hotel

 1. Culbertson Mansion